jakemiller13/Portfolio/README.md

 ### January: Food Desert Investigation
 I use a logistic regression model to gain an understanding of which demographics are most affected by food deserts.

+### February: Optimizing Boston Blue Bikes Infrastructure
+Looking at the busiest stations and routes, I look at how Blue Bike stations could be optimized around the city by adding or removing bike docks.

 ---
 ## Previous Projects